Rogue R4 Power Rack Review 2017

 It comes with safety arms, which feature a pin and sleeve mechanism to provide enhanced stability when doing squats and bench presses.

-The Power Cage / Squat Rack from Fringe Sport is available from Fringe Sport for $649 and shipping is free.
+The Power Cage / Squat Rack from Fringe Sport is available from Fringe Sport.

 A power rack is the one piece of training equipment that you definitely do not what to skimp on when setting up your home gym.
 The R4 from Infinity is a sturdier, bigger brother to the R3, allowing for more workout space in the performance zone.